Food and Nutrition

 Early Preparation for Becoming a Strong Applicant

-- GPA equal to or greater than 3.0 (to be competitive, your GPA should be at least 3.2 - 3.4)
+- GPA equal to or greater than 3.0

 - Evidence of leadership and professional commitment, for example, student membership in the Academy is highly recommended.
 In addition, the Montana Student Dietetic Association offers many leadership and volunteer activities.